 I cannot reiterate the importance of keeping the blog name simple and pronounceable.
 This can be achieved by following these principles (or) tips:-

-- KISS (Keep It Simple Stupid):- Make sure that the blog name you finalize should sound simple for most of the native as well as non-native speakers of the language.
+- KISS (Keep It Simple Stupid):- Make sure that the blog name you finalize should sound simple for most native as well as non-native speakers of the language.
 If it is not easy to pronounce, then you readers can find it hard to remember your blog name.
-I will also recommend you to avoid hard to pronounce synonyms of any simple terms (or) using heavy-industry-specific jargon in your blog names.
+Also I will recommend you avoid hard-to-pronounce synonyms of any simple terms (or) using heavy-industry-specific jargon in your blog name.

-- Must avoid charcters:- You must never use digits (or) numbers (or) special characters (like @, $, #, 8, ~, etc.) in your blog name.
-Digits make your blog name sound weird, but occasionally they can be used to spice things up.
+- Must avoid characters:- To name your blog in the right way, you must never use digits (or) numbers (or) special characters (like @, $, #, 8, ~, etc.) within your blog name.
+Because digits can make your blog name sound weird, but however occasionally they can be used to spice things up.

 For example, blog names like ThePathway2Success and Way2GoDigital are such few exceptional names.

-But with special characters, your blog name would not only become weirder it will also lose much of its recall value.
+But with using special characters, all your blog name ideas would not only become weirder they will also lose much of their recall value.

-- Domain Safe:- Before finalizing the blog name and buying the domain name, check for any mishaps when the blog name is written as a domain.
+- Domain Safe:- Before finalizing a blog name from a bunch of your own blog name ideas and before buying that particular domain name, check for any mishaps when the blog name is written as a domain.
 You must always test how your blog name looks (in the address bar), within the URL (www.XYZ.com)

-In the end, I would like to emphasize that your content, its quality, and the frequency of publishing will bring in more readers onto your blog rather than any good domain name.
+In the end, I would like to emphasize that your content, its quality, and the frequency of publishing will bring in more readers to your blog rather than having a bunch of blog name ideas.
 Hence spending too much time on a unique name for your blog, will only take you far from success (or) at least make you lose time.

-Remember that this whole exercise can come to a nought if you are unable to produce quality content frequently.
+Remember that this whole exercise can come to a nought if you are unable to produce quality content frequently and promote your blog name in the right way.